d-koppenhagen/webfinger/README.md

 # webfinger-client
 [![NPM version][npm-image]][npm-url]

+> THIS PROJECT IS A FORK OF https://github.com/silverbucket/webfinger.js and no longer maintained!

 A webfinger client that runs both in the browser and in node.js.
 The Client is based on Nick Jennings library [webfinger.js](https://github.com/silverbucket/webfinger.js) but has been rewritten in TypeScript.